AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Assignee &gt; Assign options:** Specify the method to assign the task to a user.
 You can dynamically assign the task to a user or a group using the Participant Chooser script or assign the task to a specific AEM user or group.
 * **Participant Chooser:** The option is available when the **Dynamically to a user or group** option is selected in the Assign options field.
 You can use an ECMAScript or a service to dynamically select a user or a group.
 For more information, see [Dynamically assign a workflow to the users](https://helpx.adobe.com/experience-manager/kb/HowToAssignAWorkflowDynamicallyToParticipants.html) and [Creating a custom Adobe Experience Manager Dynamic Participant step.](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html?lang=en&CID=RedirectAEMCommunityKautuk)

 * **Participants:** The field is available when the **[!UICONTROL com.adobe.granite.workflow.core.process.RandomParticipantChooser]** option is selected in the **Participant Chooser** field.
-The field allows you to select users or groups for the RandomParticipantChooser option.
+The field lets you select users or groups for the RandomParticipantChooser option.

 * **Assignee:** The field is available when the **[!UICONTROL com.adobe.fd.workspace.step.service.VariableParticipantChooser]** is selected in the **Participant Chooser** field.
-The field allows you to select a variable of String data type to define the assignee.
+The field lets you select a variable of String data type to define the assignee.

 * **Arguments:** The field is available when a script other than the RandomParticipantChoose script is selected in the Participant Chooser field.
-The field allows you to provide a list of a comma separated arguments for the script selected in the Participant Chooser field.
+The field lets you provide a list of a comma separated arguments for the script selected in the Participant Chooser field.

 * **User or Group:** The task is assigned to selected user or group.
 The option is available when the **To a specific user or group option** is selected in the **Assign options** field.
 The field lists all the users and groups of the workflow-users group.
   The **User or Group** drop-down menu lists the users and groups that the logged-in user has access to.
 The username display depends on if you have access permissions on the **users** node in crx-repository for that particular user.